Philosophy (PHIL)

 PHIL 4540 Philosophy of Education (3 credits)

-Critical examination of important principles, methods and conclusions of various philosophies and their implications for education.
-Attention to professional ethics and students' development of their own philosophies of education.
-This course is equivalent to EDUC 4540.
+Engages in critical examination of important principles, methods and conclusions of various philosophical theories and their implications for education.
+Focuses on professional ethics and the development of the student's own philosophy of education.
+Same as EDUC 4540.

 Level of Study: Undergraduate